matrix-org/matrix-spec-proposals/specification/30_server_server_api.rst

 JSON published by the server under ``_matrix/key/v2/server/`` signed by both the originating server and by this server.

+The ``minimum_valid_until_ts`` is a millisecond POSIX timestamp indicating when the returned certificate will need to be valid until to be useful to the requesting server.
+This can be set using the maximum ``origin_server_ts`` of an batch of events that a requesting server is trying to validate.
+This allows an intermediate perspectives server to give a prompt cached response even if the originating server is offline.

 This API can return keys for servers that are offline be using cached responses taken from when the server was online.
 Keys can be queried from multiple servers to mitigate against DNS spoofing.